 \subsubsection{Pre-processing}

-As mentioned before, OriStitch has a minimum resolution of each face edge.
-To accommodate for this, we re-meshed each model to regular triangles, for very small models we scaled the model up to overcome these limitations.
-We furthermore verify that vanilla Origamizer did indeed succeed for all models, so all findings are related to the OriStitch extension.
+OriStitch has a minimum resolution of each face edge.
+To accommodate for this, we remeshed each model to regular triangles, for very small models, we scaled the model up to overcome these limitations.

 14/28 models required some form of re-meshing, either because they originally were quad meshes or the faces were smaller than our minimum resolution.
 For 6/28 models the original scale was not evident from the source, in these cases we set the scale to be commensurate for our resolution.